 In addition, while not required, board members are encouraged to participate in at least one of the program committees.

 May First workers are responsible for presenting a financial report to the board every year.
-See our 2019 Financial Report.
+See our mid 2021 Financial Report.

 The board is responsible for approving the budget, based on the workplan, each year.